-Sitting in Los Angeles traffic is the worst.
+Sitting in Westwood traffic is the worst.
 It’s monotonous, time-consuming, and worst of all can make you feel like you’re wasting time that could be spent getting things done.

 This doesn’t have to be the case!

 For you multitaskers out there, your daily commute is a fantastic time and place to squeeze in a quick Pilates workout.
 It’s certainly not as ideal as working out with the help of an expert like Sheppard Pilates for a guided class or even in the comfort of your own home, but if you’re stuck in traffic with nowhere else to go, it’s a great and discrete way to improve your physical fitness.

 These exercises are simple to do, easy to remember, and most importantly, won’t interfere with your driving.
 Being stuck in traffic may not be fun, but there’s no reason you can’t be productive while you’re there.

 We all know pilates and working out is great, but sometimes you can’t escape the daily grind (especially for those of us living in LA).
 Since we spend a lot of time in the car and sometimes that seems like the only time we have to ourselves, here are three Pilates-related exercises you can do while driving in the car.

 (One note of caution – please be sure that the performance of these exercises does not take your eyes or focus off the road.)